Tesfalem1983/Final-Project-LHL/README.md

 - Business Implications: Analyze how the optimized marketing strategy can impact the bank's goals positively.
 - Challenges: Discuss any challenges encountered during the project.
 - Visual Glance of the Dataset

+## Summary of Major steps:
+- We utilized a diverse set of tools such as Python, pandas, NumPy, matplotlib, seaborn, tableau, Scikit-learn, and SciPy.
+In the course of these efforts, we meticulously cleaned the data, eliminated extraneous attributes, standardized data for improved efficiency, tackled class imbalance within subscription instances, and implemented scaling techniques.
+This comprehensive approach was taken to establish a robust and solid groundwork for our model's construction.

 ### Summary of observations in numerical Columns: